nunofbcastro/portfolio/README.md

 # Step 2: Navigate to the project directory.
 cd portfolio

+# Step 3 (optional): If you're using nvm, switch to the correct Node.js version.
+nvm use

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```